cryptosubh/blog/_drafts/The-Hardest-Math-Classes.md

 Hopefully, upon reflection, my readers can relate.
 I certainly can.
 Geometry was without a doubt my weakest math area in high school.
 Whenever I took a math competition, I'd auto-skip the harder geometry questions: I knew 30-60-90 triangles and parallel line theorems, but after that I was pretty much out of tricks.
 When I had to visualize higher dimensions for multivariable calculus, .

-In most high schools, calculus is considered the crowning acheivement of your mathematical career, a course only to be attempted after the rigorous and highly-redundant two-year algII/precalc sequence.
+In most high schools, calculus is considered the crowning acheivement of your mathematical career, a course only to be attempted after the redundant algII/precalc sequence.

 At my high school, almost everyone took calculus except for a small handful of the weakest students, who were relegated to some statistics/finite math mash-up class.
 Almost no one took AP stats.
 (I tried to sign up junior year and but it wouldn't fit in my schedule.)